 - Users will get below the message on their screen if they stay inactive beyond the threshold value set by the company admin.

 - On clicking on the Login button, users will be redirected back to the Account login page.
-Please note that any unsaved progress in the previous session will be lost if the session goes inactive and the same user or other any other user logs in after that.
+Please note that any unsaved progress in the previous session will be lost if the session goes inactive and the same user or any other user logs in after that.

 Note: While setting up the inactivity time limit ensure to maintain a balance between usability and security so that your team members can comfortably carry out their activities within the application, without their sessions frequently expiring.
 We recommend setting 30 mins as the threshold value.